gatewayd-io/docs/plugins/gatewayd-plugin-cache.md

 # gatewayd-plugin-cache

-The gatewayd-plugin-cahce is a GatewayD plugin for caching query results in Redis and this is how it works:
+The gatewayd-plugin-cache is a GatewayD plugin for caching query results in Redis and this is how it works:

 1. The plugin listens for incoming queries from the client(s).
 2. When a new client connects to GatewayD, the plugin detects the client's selected database from the client's startup message.
 The client's database is cached in Redis.